Using Rhythm for Project Management

-Imagine this - over a year ago, I raise my hand after our company Annual Planning session and volunteer to help with a major project our company was taking on.
-We set out to write a book of case studies where each consultant would write a chapter featuring one of their clients and how they were using Rhythm to achieve success in their company.
-When I raised my hand in that meeting, I couldn't have imagined how complex it would turn out to be to manage a book with 9 authors, 11 clients, editors, publishers, and stakeholders in our sales and marketing team to please.
-Without the help of an awesome project management tool, I don't think we ever would have gotten this project done.
+Imagine this - over a year ago, I raised my hand after our company's Annual Planning session and volunteered to help with a significant project our company was taking on.
+We set out to write a book of case studies where each consultant would write a chapter featuring one of their clients and how they used Rhythm to succeed in their company.
+When I raised my hand in that meeting, I couldn't have imagined how complex it would be to manage a book with nine authors, 11 clients, editors, publishers, and stakeholders in our sales and marketing team to please.
+Without the help of an excellent project management tool, I don't think we ever would have gotten this project done.

-While Rhythm is primarily a tool for managing large scale, strategic initiatives, the enhanced features in Rhythm 4.0 make it a great tool for project management, too.
-I know first hand because this is the tool that I used to manage our very complex book project.
+While Rhythm is primarily a tool for managing large-scale, strategic initiatives, the enhanced features in Rhythm software make it an excellent tool for project management, too.
+I know firsthand because this is the tool that I used to manage our very complex book project.

-- Make It Part of the Plan: For me, the biggest advantage of using Rhythm for managing this project is that it forced us to make it a priority for our team.
+The biggest advantage of using Rhythm for managing this project is that it forced us to make it a priority for our team.
 It wasn't just a side project - it was on our dashboard as one of our top 3-5 priorities for the team for the quarter, for as many quarters as it took to get it done.
-This forced us to say "no” to other projects so that we'd have the bandwidth and energy to get it done.
-And, in Rhythm 4.0, it was easy to manage the priority over multiple quarters.
+This forced us to say "no” to other projects so that we'd have the capacity and energy to get them done.
+And in Rhythm 4.0, it was easy to manage the priority over multiple quarters.

-- Patrick, our CEO, set up a company level priority to "Promote and Publish Predictable Results" that spanned multiple quarters.
+- Our CEO Patrick set up a company-level priority to "Promote and Publish Predictable Results" that spanned multiple quarters.

 - The sales and marketing team and finance team also linked their priorities related to the book to Patrick’s priority at the company level.